yusufsumerrr/MPU6050-Sensor-Fusion-Complementary-Filter/README.md

     HAL_UART_Transmit(&huart2, (uint8_t*) uartBuffer, strlen(uartBuffer), HAL_MAX_DELAY);
 }
 ```
-- This function calculates the Roll and Pitch Euler angles using the raw accelerometer and gyroscope data read from the MPU6050, and produces the results of different methods in a comparative manner.
+1.This function calculates the Roll and Pitch Euler angles using the raw accelerometer and gyroscope data read from the MPU6050, and produces the results of different methods in a comparative manner.
 In the first step, the accelerometer data are normalized according to the selected measurement range and expressed in units of `g`, while the gyroscope data are converted to `rad/s` after subtracting their offsets.

-- Next, the ``Roll (φ)``and``Pitch (θ)``angles are directly calculated from the `accelerometer` data based on the gravity vector.
+2.Next, the ``Roll (φ)``and``Pitch (θ)``angles are directly calculated from the `accelerometer` data based on the gravity vector.

 ``Roll Angle from the accelerometer``